omartarek126/Operating-System-Simulation/README.md

 - semSignal: to release a resource.
 Example: semSignal x, where x is the resource name

 ## Process Control Block (PCB):
-A process control block is a data structure used by the operating system to store all the information about a process such as:
+The process control block is used by the operating system to store all the information about a process such as:
 - Process ID (Unique and assigned once a process is created)
 - Process State (Running, Ready, Blocked)
 - Program Counter (Keep track of the next instruction to be executed within a process)